digital-asset/daml/ledger/daml-on-sql/README.rst

 Before starting, you need to perform the following steps:

 - create an initially empty PostgresSQL database that *DAML on SQL* can access
-- have a database user for *DAML on SQL* that has authority to execute DDL operations
+- create a database user for *DAML on SQL* that has authority to execute DDL operations

 This is because *DAML on SQL* manages its own database schema, applying